 Now back at home after being at the hospital for nearly a year, Baby Buns has inspired the family to create a non-profit organization, Baby Buns For Life Network, to help other families of preemie babies.

 The organization has gotten off to a great start too!
-Their first even was held last month in December at Virginia Commonwealth University Medical College of Virginia NICU.
+Their first event was held last month in December at Virginia Commonwealth University Medical College of Virginia NICU.

 “We provided more than 50 BabyBuns Blessing Bags to parents in the NICU, along with a hot meal, drinks and desserts for them to enjoy,” reads their facebook page.
 “Most of our board members were in attendance at this event, as we talked with parents, family and staff.
 We have so much planned for 2017!
 Stay tuned for more details as to how you can help us in the future!”